Skip to main content

 Piles of leaves: Letters Campaign

 Suddenly old but feeling perfect, my wet underwear is on the the floor.
 It's gathered round my ankle.
-Myko laughs, just as wet and full of piss as ever.
-The violence of our togethering already feels like more than something.
-I reach out, taking the back of her neck with my hand.
-She's stepping in as I lean over to write;
+Myko laughs, just as wet and full of piss herself.
+Already, the violence of our togethering feels like more than something.
+I reach out and take the back of her neck with my hand.
+She steps in as I lean over the counter and write;

 Dear, Temperance, October, and Brine,